adobe/sizewatcher/README.md

 ## Standard behavior

 By default `sizewatcher` will
+- checkout the before and after branch versions in temporary directories
+- go through all [comparators](#comparators-reference) that apply
+- measure the sizes, compare and report
+  - fail ❌ at a 50%+ increase
+  - warn ⚠️ at a 10%+ increase
+  - report ok ✅ if the size does not change by +/-10%
+  - cheer 🎉 if there is a 10% decrease
+- print result in cli output
 - report result as PR comment
 - not set a commit status
   - as this will block the PR if it fails
   - opt-in using `report.githubStatus: true`, see [Configuration](#configuration) below
-- fail ❌ at a 50%+ increase
-- warn ⚠️ at a 10%+ increase
-- report ok ✅ if the size does not change by +/-10%
-- cheer 🎉 if there is a 10% decrease

 ## Requirements